 Data quality for individual products

-This clause applies to the case where multiple products are on-screen and quality meta-features are enabled.
-Only one set of quality features should be displayed at any given time to avoid clutter and mis-reading the meaning of the quality metadata.
+This section applies to the case where multiple products are on-screen and quality meta-features are enabled.
+Only one set of quality features should be displayed at any given time to avoid clutter and misreading the meaning of the quality metadata.

 Interoperability catalogues do not specify means of distinguishing data quality portrayals for individual products.
 Product specifications must provide rules for display of data quality metadata (including data quality meta-feature information), which the ECDIS will used to portray data quality.

 Means of distinguishing data quality portrayals for individual products is left to the product specification authors (in particular, portrayal catalogue authors) and OEM, and can be handled by distinguishing portrayal rules or symbology for different products’ data quality meta-features, such as colour coding or special line symbol.
-There should also be a clear on-screen message saying what DQ features are displayed in order to give users a firm indication of the layer to which the currently displayed quality metadata applies.
+There should also be a clear on-screen message saying what data quality features are displayed in order to give users a firm indication of the layer to which the currently displayed quality metadata applies.

 Portrayal of data quality for combinations